NBC Radio Network: Notable programs

 During much of radio's "Golden Age", both NBC networks—in particular NBC Red—were home to multiple popular performers and programs.
 The two networks originally did not have distinct identities or "formats" and, beginning in 1929, shared use of the distinctive three-note "NBC chimes".
 The WEAF-led Red Network, with a robust affiliate lineup, was seen as carrying more popular, "big budget" sponsored programs in comparison to the WJZ-led Blue Network, which had a smaller lineup of often lower-powered stations.
-Both networks shared sales executives, off- and on-air staff, and production and studio facilities; it would not be until c.
+Both networks shared sales executives, off- and on-air staff, and production and studio facilities; it was not until c.
 1938 that a concerted effort began to distinguish NBC Red and NBC Blue.
-One 1939 story in Time magazine would describe NBC Blue as "... long considered a weak sister to NBC's Red Network".
+One 1939 story in Time magazine described NBC Blue as "... long considered a weak sister to NBC's Red Network".

 Most network programs were owned by their sponsors and produced by advertising agencies.
 For example, Lum and Abner was sponsored by Quaker Oats in 1931 when WMAQ originated the show regionally, became a sustaining program when it debuted over NBC Red in 1932, then sponsored by Ford the following year (originating from WTAM).
 Moving to the Mutual Broadcasting System in 1934 and to NBC Blue in 1935, Horlicks became the sponsor.
 NBC Blue sometimes carried newer and untried programs that, if successful, moved "up" to the Red Network at the behest of the sponsor, these shows included Amos 'n' Andy, Fibber McGee and Molly, Information, Please!, The Bob Hope Show and The Jack Benny Program.